islet-project/islet/examples/confidential-ml/README.md

 If you are interested in what this model is like, see [this python script](./model-provider/model.py).

-As these two models are not build to show how good they are in terms of ML accuracy, we think they are good enough to prove the concept of ISLET.
+As these two models are not build to show how good they are in terms of ML accuracy, we think they are good enough to prove the concept of Islet.